 Global edge network: The Koyeb Global Edge Network allows you to deliver your content faster and close to your user thanks to our 55 edge locations, with zero configuration.
 While Render's CDN is only available for static sites, Koyeb's built-in CDN is available for all web apps and services, APIs, cron jobs, and more.

-All Koyeb users can join the Koyeb community Slack to exchange directly with other users and the Koyeb team.
+All Koyeb users can join the Koyeb community to exchange directly with other users and the Koyeb team.

 Koyeb offers a 99.9% uptime SLA with its Start-Up plan and a 24x7x365 support with its Enterprise plan.
 Render has no customer service solutions or SLA included in its offerings from what we found.